10 Strange Animals and Where to Go to See Them

 Capybaras are the largest living rodents and are found across much of Latin America.
 They tend to live near bodies of water in large social groups, which can reach up to 100 individuals during the dry season.

-One thing that may surprise you about Capybaras is that they are incredibly fast, capable of running as quickly as a horse if they need to.
-They can also stay underwater for up to five minutes, and have been seen using this trick to avoid predators.
+One thing that may surprise you about capybaras is that they're incredibly fast, capable of running as quickly as a horse if they need to.
+They can also stay underwater for up to five minutes and have been seen using this trick to avoid predators.

 4. Armadillo Girdled Lizard (South Africa)